 6. How long we keep your personal data

-Your personal data will be retained in accordance with the specific requirements of the relevant Act of Parliament pertaining to your IP right.
+Your personal data will be retained in accordance with the specific requirements of the rules governing your IP Right.

 7. The use of automated decision making

-Your personal data is not used in any automated decision making (making a decision solely by automated means without any human involvement) or profiling (automated processing of personal data to evaluate certain conditions about an individual).
+Your personal data is not used in any automated decision making (a decision made solely by automated means without any human involvement) or profiling (automated processing of personal data to evaluate certain conditions about an individual).

 8. Change of purpose